ourhalcyondays/personalsite/content/home/contact.md

 # Order that this section appears on the page.
 weight: 130

-title: ✉️ Let's Connect.
+title: Let's Connect. ✉️
-subtitle: If you have questions about my work or an opportunity you think I would be interested in, please reach out!
+subtitle: Working on a project or want to chat about my experiences?
+Please reach out!

 content:
   # Automatically link email and phone or display as text?